seal-io/walrus/README.md

 # Contributing

-Please read our [contributing guide](./docs/CONTRIBUTING.md) if you're interested in contributing to Seal.
+Please read our [contributing guide](./docs/CONTRIBUTING.md) if you're interested in contributing to Walrus.

 # License